Dance Studio Life 2018 Editorial Content (comprehensive)

 March/April: Technique & Training

-This back-to-basics issue spotlights key skills across a range of dance genres.
-Look for features on tap teacher training, preserving a dance legacy through multiple generations, and much more.
+This issue spotlights key skills across dance genres.
+We'll dig into best practices for teaching improv, tips for no-stress choreography cleaning, how to preserve a dance legacy through multiple generations, and much more.

 Our business issue is a comprehensive resource for readers, bursting with ideas about generating income, dealing with customers, and strategizing for success.